+Objectives

-- Objectives represent valuable skills, tools, or content the enable a student to engage a particular subject.
-The focus is on content and skill important within the classroom or program; what the staff and faculty will do. - Objectives can often be numerous, specific, and detailed.
+At the course level, objectives represent valuable skills, tools, or content that enable a student to engage a particular subject.
+Objectives can often be numerous and highly detailed.
 Assessing and reporting on each objective for each student may be impossible.